-When it comes to implementing safety instrumented systems (SIS) to comply with functional safety standard IEC 61511, the safety PLC is a pivotal device to specify.
+When it comes to implementing safety instrumented systems (SIS) to comply with functional safety standard IEC 61511, the safety PLC is a pivotal system to specify.
 So, what are the key questions that you need to ask if choosing a new system supplier?
 Read more here.

 What is the difference between standard and safety PLC?